 You can also list the key products or services you provide.
 Be sure to also include a call to action at the bottom of your description.
 Tell people what you want them to do next.

-Editing Your LinkedIn Company Page
+Adding Admins to Your LinkedIn Company Page

-Engage & Add Your Employees
+Engage and Add Your Employees to Your Company Page

 After your LinkedIn Company Page is complete, begin by sharing it with your employees.

 As your employees can be your best brand advocates, encourage them to add their current position at your company to their profile.
 This will automatically make them followers of your page and feature your LinkedIn Company Page right on their profile, helping to drive more traffic to it.

 If you (or your employees) do not have a clickable link to your company page, start by going to your profile and scroll down to the Experience section.

 Edit your current experience by removing the current company name that is there.
 In the Company field, begin by typing in your company’s name again.
 Now a name should pop up with your logo and info.
 Click on this.
 Edit anything else you would like to your current experience information and click save.

 Now your company logo will appear on the top left side of your current experience.
 Both your company name and the logo, link directly to your company page, should anyone click on it.

 Sharing Content on LinkedIn Company Pages